-For solar PV, the government coalition has specified a capacity expansion target of 215 GW by 2030 in the planned revision of the Renewable Energy Sources Act (EEG).
-According to AGEE-Stat, the installed capacity in Germany in November 2021 was around 59 GW.
-To achieve the target, an average of approx. 1.4 GW per month must be added by the end of 2030 (blue dotted line in the diagram, including intermediate targets specified in EEG revision).
+For solar PV, the government coalition has specified a capacity expansion target of 215 GW by 2030 in Renewable Energy Sources Act (EEG).
+According to AGEE-Stat, the installed capacity in Germany in November 2021 was nearly 60 GW.
+To achieve the target, an average of approx. 1.4 GW per month must be added by the end of 2030 (including intermediate targets specified in EEG and federal PV strategy).
 This is the required net capacity deployment, i.e. also taking into account old plants that will be taken off the grid over time.
 Over the last years, the expansion was significantly lower than that.
-If PV capacity additions were to follow the trend of the years 2017-2021, only around 92 GW could be reached by the end of 2030 (orange dashed line).
-In the last twelve months, the pace of expansion was only slightly higher, so a continuation of this trend would also fall significantly short of the target (red dashed line).
+If PV capacity additions were to follow the trend of the years 2017-2021, only around 92 GW could be reached by the end of 2030.
+In the last twelve months, the pace of expansion was only slightly higher, so a continuation of this trend would also fall significantly short of the target.
 To reach the 215 GW target in 2030, the expansion must therefore be around three times faster than the trend of the last twelve months.
 After 2030, the PV capacity is set to grow further, reaching 400 GW in 2040.

 For comparison, scenarios of the Ariadne project can also be shown in the figure.
 The PV target of the coalition for the year 2030 is at the upper end of the corridor of all Ariadne scenarios (here without the model TIMES).
 The Ariadne lead model for the expansion of renewable energy sources, REMIND, is more or less similar to the coalition target in the Technology Mix Scenario for 2030.
 After 2030, PV capacity increases further in the Ariadne scenarios.
 Yet, the 400 GW targeted by the government are only reached in some scenarios, and only after 2040.